Off-Grid Solar and Wind-Generated Power

 seasons in which the various species become most intolerable, and

 invariably learn how to properly protect food.
-Don't get me wrong, it
+Don't get me wrong, it is

-placed in the freezer if not expected to be consumed readily).
+the freezer if not expected to be consumed readily).

-allows for the natural food (that usually comes with it's own
+allows for the natural food (that usually comes with it's own protective

 Besides, how much can a bug actually eat anyway?
 I certainly cannot be

 deemed as anal about "my" food.
 Most of what I eat either fell out of a

 hen's multi-purpose hole or straight off the ground!

 *Disclaimer: I usually wash the stuff before consuming it.

 As a final note of the day, I'm going for no-till gardening starting